cmadland/PAC-U/Day 1/03 - TWU Blueprint.md

 ## Assessment

 Assessment is the process of gathering data about what learners know and can do, and then interpreting that data either to determine a final grade based on the learner's performance (assessment *of* learning), to inform future teaching (assessment *for* learning), or to build learners' capacity for evaluative judgement (assessment *as* learning).
-[You can read more about assessment here.](https://multi-access.twu.ca/assessment)
+[You can read more about assessment here.](https://multi-access.twu.ca/assessment) and here -> [[01 - Assessment in Self-paced Learning]]

 ### Feedback Design